heydyvex/read/README.md

- I read books, I put titles here, what questions they answer.
+ I read books and put my comment on them here.